barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 Assuming your install prefix was `/opt/ANTs`, there will now be a binary directory `/opt/ANTs/bin`, containing the ANTs executables and scripts.
 The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.

-For the bash shell, you need to set
+The exact syntax may vary depending on your terminal shell.
+For the bash shell, you would set

 ```
 export ANTSPATH=/opt/ANTs/bin/